Cost of Delay Calculator

 Test a shorter delay

 If waiting six months looks expensive, try three months or one month.
-That shows whether a smaller timing change would keep the plan closer to the better path.
+That shows whether a smaller timing change would keep the plan closer to the better result.

 Test a higher payment

-If the increase still doesn't improve the result enough, the next step is to see what payment would create a clearer change.
+If the increase still doesn't improve the result enough, the next step is to see what payment would create a more meaningful change.

 Test a target date